Talks resume in Nicaragua amid continuing protests, deaths

-MANAGUA, Nicaragua — Talks aimed at resolving a nearly two-month old political crisis in Nicaragua have resumed amid ongoing unrest.
+MANAGUA, Nicaragua — Talks aimed at resolving a nearly two-month-old political crisis in Nicaragua bogged down again Friday amid ongoing unrest.

-The negotiations are being mediated by the Roman Catholic Church.
-Representatives of business, student, civil society and farmers’ groups are participating along with representatives of President Daniel Ortega’s government.
+The negotiations had been suspended since May 23 due to a lack of progress, but resumed again Friday between business, student, civil society and farmers’ groups and representatives of President Daniel Ortega’s government.
+The talks are being mediated by the Roman Catholic Church.

-Matagalpa Bishop Rolando Alvarez said Friday that the agenda would focus on two points: human rights and democracy.
+But the first proposal for inviting international groups into Nicaragua to help resolve the crisis floundered, after Ortega’s government demanded that protesters remove about 140 highway blockades first.
+The government says the roadblocks are damaging the economy.

 Opponents of Ortega have called for his exit from office.
 His government has likened such demands to an attempted coup.